StaryChanLolz/starychanlolz/README.md

 `>` I'm usually seen on the safe server, and only the safe server. if you see me all alone in a different language server, DNI. i'm likely rare item hunting, and i like to be alone during these times

 `>` I have BAD trust issues, if i unfriend you it's only because we don't talk; NOTHING PERSONAL I PROMISE

-`>` PLEASE DONT INT IF YOU THINK ILL JUDGE BECAUSE OF MY SUPPORTER!!!!
-IM NICE I SWEAR!!!!! **[if you need it for map limits though hell no, we need to talk a little more first; i don't give it out to strangers anymore.]**

 `>` IF YOU WANT 2 LEARN MORE, [READ MY RENTRY](https://rentry.co/starychanlolz)!!!!